+Tip: Use .com whenever you can for your domain name.
 You want a .com domain name.
-I go into great detail about why this is important in this article, but for the time being, make sure that whatever your domain name is ends with .com.
+I go into great detail about why this is important in this article, but for the time being, make sure that whatever your domain name ends with .com.

-Step 2: Web Hosting
+Step 2: Choosing Web Hosting

 When you host a website, you want to keep the following in mind:

-BlueHost is my recommended hosting provider because they give you a free domain name when you sign up even with their most basic plan.
+SiteGround is my recommended hosting provider because they give you a free domain name when you sign up even with their most basic plan.
 Their uptime has been 99.99% for the past year – which is considered excellent in the industry.
 Even better, you can cancel at any time and they will give you a pro-rated discount for the time that you haven’t used within the first month.
-The best part about BlueHost is that they offer 24/7 support and service with any website hosting issues you encounter.
+The best part about SiteGround is that they offer 24/7 support and service with any website hosting issues you encounter.
 You could, if you wanted to, call them every day for 365 days straight, and all that service support time would be included in the original price you paid.
 No hidden costs.
-You can sign up for Bluehost by clicking on the banner below.
+You can sign up for SiteGround by clicking on the banner below.

 This is why we didn’t buy the domain name from Namecheap

-BlueHost will give you a free domain name upon signup and purchase of your hosting account.
+SiteGround will give you a free domain name upon signup and purchase of your hosting account.

 Let’s not worry about the other options for now.
 We will go into depth about what they mean during the website setup.

-Alright, we have decided on a domain name and hosting provider, so let’s put it all together.
+So by this point, you should have decided on a domain name and hosting provider, so let’s put it all together.